DorianRegester/AdobeAnalyticsPluginsForAppMeasurement/privacyModeDetector/README.md

         EnsTag_Data.set('privacy_mode', result.isPrivate ?
 "Private" : "Normal");
     });

-### 5. Adobe Launch (WebSDK / Alloy.js)
-*   **Tag Type:** Custom HTML/JS tag.
-*   **Trigger:** Set to Page Load.
-*   **Usage:** Use the isPrivate flag to conditionally suppress high-load marketing pixels or those that rely heavily on third-party cookies.
-This helps reduce console errors and improves page performance in restricted environments.

 ### Technical Details
 *   **Browser Support:** Optimized for Evergreen versions of Chrome, Edge, Firefox, and Safari.
 *   **Asynchronous Architecture:** Because certain detection methods (like the Storage Quota API) are asynchronous, the script returns a Promise.
 This ensures your analytics tags receive accurate data rather than a default "Normal" value before the audit is complete.